BHP exits diamonds with sale to Harry Winston

 The EKATI mine, in northern Canada, has produced an average of around $750 million of rough diamonds per year over the last five years, representing 6 percent of the world's rough diamond supply by value.

-Other suitors had included private equity group KKR and diamond producer De Beers, which eventually held back from an offer, sources familiar with the matter said.
+Other suitors in the process had included private equity group KKR and diamond producer De Beers, which eventually held back from an offer, sources familiar with the matter said.
 Analysts' estimates of price for EKATI had varied widely, from $500 million to more than $1.5 billion.

 BHP's other diamond asset was sold in December; a majority stake in the Chidliak exploration project in Canada sold to partner Peregrine Diamonds (PGD.TO).